m4r11/01.netwhat/README.md

    218.106.207.158

-###"The Internet Assigned Numbers Authority (IANA) has reserved the following three blocks private IP address ranges for private networks:
+###### The Internet Assigned Numbers Authority (IANA) has reserved the following three blocks private IP address ranges for private networks:

 Class A — 10.0.0.0 — 10.255.255.255 (16,777,216 total hosts)
 Class B — 172.16.0.0 — 172.31.255.255 (1,048,576 total hosts)
 Class C — 192.168.0.0 — 192.168.255.255 (65,536 total hosts)

-####"What is the maximum number of IP addresses that can be assigned to hosts on a local subnet using the 255.255.128.0 subnet mask?"
+###### What is the maximum number of IP addresses that can be assigned to hosts on a local subnet using the 255.255.128.0 subnet mask?

    65536
    65532